Bothros: Historic / Archaeological uses

 As many of them were in use over a period of several generations, they can provide additional archaeological value, as the sequence from the recent upper findings to the older, deeper lying finds gives important clues for the relative chronology of the found objects.

 In Italian, such a pit is known as a favissa (plural favissae).

 In biology

 Reflecting its meaning of "recess" or "pit" bothros has been incorporated into the names of species and structures in biological taxonomy which show similar features.
-This includes pit vipers such as Bothriechis and Bothrops asper.
+This includes pit vipers such as Bothriechis, Bothrops asper and Diphyllobothrium (from Greek bothrion = small pit, diminutive of bothros).